 Understanding and Managing Childhood Diabetes

 Children who have cystic fibrosis (CF) can more easily develop diabetes, and it is not fully known why.
-It is important to closely watch CF patients to ensure their blood sugar is well controlled.
-Our team works closely with the UH Rainbow Babies & Children’s LeRoy W. Matthews Cystic Fibrosis Center to collaborate on the care of those patients with CF who also show signs of childhood diabetes.
+It is important to closely watch CF patients for childhood diabetes symptoms and to ensure their blood sugar is well controlled.
+Our team works closely with pediatric pulmonology specialists from the UH Rainbow Babies & Children’s LeRoy W. Matthews Cystic Fibrosis Center to collaborate on the care of those patients with CF who also show signs of childhood diabetes.

 Although very rare, there are certain forms of diabetes that are linked to a patient’s genes, such as neonatal diabetes and maturity-onset diabetes of the young (MODY).
 These can often be misdiagnosed as type 1 or type 2 diabetes.
 Our team will verify the correct diagnosis so we can treat the disease with appropriate therapies, usually oral medication.

 UH Rainbow Babies & Children’s Hospital is one of the first children’s hospitals to develop a comprehensive approach to childhood diabetes, addressing both type 1 and type 2 through a team-based methodology that directly involves the patient and family.
 Our team includes a wide range of experts who contribute specialized knowledge and experience:

-- Doctors: Our board-certified and fellowship-trained endocrinologists have completed specialized training in pediatric endocrinology, making them experts in treating and managing diabetes.
+- Doctors: Our board-certified and fellowship-trained pediatric endocrinologists have completed specialized training in pediatric endocrinology, making them experts in treating and managing diabetes.
 The division’s fellowship program in pediatric endocrinology is the only accredited pediatric endocrinology fellowship in northern Ohio.

-- Diabetes nurse educators: Our nursing team has special training in diabetes care and management.
+- Diabetes nurse educators: Our Diabetes Center nursing team has special training in childhood diabetes care and management.
 Many have decades of experience working exclusively with diabetes in children and youth.
 Our educators are constantly learning new ways to teach diabetes treatment and management to children, using strategies for children of all ages.

 - Exercise physiology and weight management specialists: There is a direct link between weight and type 2 diabetes.
 Part of our mission is both prevention of weight gain and helping those that are overweight lose those extra pounds while encouraging a healthy lifestyle.